- Who We Are

 - Medicare Advantage (also known as Part C), is a private insurance alternative to Original Medicare, which can include additional benefits, such as Part D (prescription drug coverage), dental, and vision.

-- It’s important to weigh your options carefully and look into each plan’s costs, benefits, approved doctors, and also consider your lifestyle and health.
+- It’s important to weigh your options carefully and look into each plan’s costs, benefits, and approved doctors, and also consider your lifestyle and health.
 Plan for a rainy day when selecting a plan and anticipate what you may need in the future.

 When you prepare to enroll in Medicare, there is a lot to consider.
 Will you need dental or vision coverage?
 What exactly does Original Medicare cover and what is Part D?
 You may have specific medications you take – will those be covered?
 Which is better: Medicare Advantage or Medicare Supplement (“Medigap”)?
 It can be overwhelming.